 Bear Creek Council

-Bear Creek Council is based in Gardiner, Montana.
-Gardiner is a gateway into Yellowstone National Park.
-We work closely with park rangers and local citizens to make our community a better place to live and work.
+Bear Creek Council is based in Gardiner, Montana on the edge of Yellowstone National Park.
+We work closely with park rangers and local citizens to conserve and protect the integrity of our environment and community.

 Local citizens started Bear Creek Council in 1983 when hard-rock mining was revived on the boundary of Yellowstone National Park, in Jardine on the banks of Bear Creek.
 Since that time, Bear Creek Council has worked to minimize the mine’s impact on the area, including monitoring its reclamation.
 Today, our projects include other resource issues affecting the Gardiner Basin.

 For more information contact Mikindra at firstname.lastname@example.org.

 The livelihoods of many Gardiner Basin residents depend on the wildlife in the area.
 Whether for tourism, research, or outfitting, the wolves, bison, bears, and other wildlife are a high priority to Bear Creek Council.